Skip to main content

 Contributions to a self-employed plan may be tax deductible up to certain limits.
 These contributions, along with any gains made on the plan investments, will accumulate tax deferred until you withdraw them.

 Withdrawal rules generally mirror those of other qualified retirement plans.
 Distributions are taxed as ordinary income and may be subject to 10% federal tax penalty if taken prior to age 59½, unless an exception applies.
 (Special rules apply to Roth accounts and SIMPLE IRAs.)
 Self-employed plans can typically be rolled over to another qualified retirement plan or to an IRA.
-Annual minimum distributions are required after the age of 73, for individuals who reach age 72 after December 31, 2022.
-If you attained age 72 in 2022 or earlier, you are already required to take annual RMDs.
-The RMD age will rise to 75 in 2033.
+Annual minimum distributions are required after the age of 73 (75 if age 73 is reached after December 31, 2032).

 You can open a self-employed plan account through banks, brokerage houses, insurance companies, mutual fund companies, and credit unions.
 Although the federal government sets no minimum opening balance, most institutions set their own, usually between $250 and $1,000.